-I can understand example A. Doulas who do not understand their scope and make the delivery room more chaotic than it sometimes is, puts a bad taste in a care provider or nurse's mouth.
+I can understand example A. Doulas who do not understand their scope and make the delivery room more chaotic, puts a bad taste in a care provider or nurse's mouth.
 However, just like doctors and nurses, not all doulas are created equal.
 When I leave a birth, I often hear from a nurse, "I wish you could be with me for all of my deliveries.".
 And that is my job; to be your nurse's best friend and teammate.

 If you heard something along the lines of example B from your care provider, I would encourage you to think about why they would discourage you to get the support and information you desire for your birth.
 Really think about this.